 It’s ready from start to finish in under 20 minutes and is crazy delicious.
 Because this dish is so versatile, there are tons of ways to spice it up.

-I love topping my hippie hash with a poached egg, fresh avocado, or even a drizzle of sriracha for a little kick.
+I love topping my hippie hash with a poached egg, fresh avocado, or even a drizzle of creamy chipotle sauce for a little kick.

 Whether you’re serving breakfast for dinner or hosting a Sunday brunch, this vegetarian breakfast hash is the ultimate healthy breakfast to serve to a large group.